AliElSaleh/RiftBuild/How To/Examples/06. Platform Conditionals/README.md

 and architectures (`x64`, `x86`, ...). `!` negates any of them.
 User-defined
 options (next example) become conditions too, using exactly the same syntax.

+Try running `riftbuild --internals` to see the full list of internal variables that you can use as conditions!

 Note the `\"` escapes: `PLATFORM_NAME=\"Windows\"` defines a C *string* macro.
 Without the escaped quotes the macro would be a bare identifier.